How to change a Canadian tourist visa into a student visa

 To change your immigration status to that of a student, you must obtain a study permit to study in Canada.

-- of studies in pre-schools;
+- studies in pre-schools;

-- completion of the distance learning programme;
+- completion of a distance learning program;

-But what to do if you can't identify yourself with any of the items on the list?
+But what if you can't identify yourself with any of the items on the list?
 We advise you to pay attention to point 5!
 We will tell you about it at the end of the article.

-You have seen 20% of the text.
+You have seen 19% of the text.